anshulchahar/SonneAI/docs/api-reference/app-routes.md

 # Application Routes Reference

-This page documents the Next.js application routes and API endpoints available in Solva.
+This page documents the Next.js application routes and API endpoints available in Sonne.

 ## Web Interface Routes